mtth/kit/README.rst

       (defaults to ``True``).

-Note that there can only be one application of each type (Flask or Celery) in a module.
+Note that there can only be one application of each type (Flask or Celery) in a given module.
 This shouldn't be too restrictive as it is arguably bad practice to mix applications in a same module.

 Next steps